owlbarn/tutorial/book/case-image-inception/README.md

 ### AlexNet

 Next breakthrough comes from the AlexNet proposed in [@krizhevsky2012imagenet].
-It proposes the activation layer to increase *non-linearity*.
+The authors introduce better *non-linearity* in the network with the ReLU activation.
-Operations such as convolution includes mainly linear operations such as matrix multiplication and add.
+Operations such as convolution includes mainly linear operations such as matrix multiplication and `add`.
 But that's not how the real world data looks like.
-Remember that from the previou Regression chapter, though linear regression is basic, but for most of the real world application we need more complex method such as polynomial regression.
+Remember that from the previous Regression chapter, though linear regression is basic, but for most of the real world application we need more complex method such as polynomial regression.
 The same can be applied here.
 We need to increase the non-linearity to accommodate real world data such as image.

 There are multiple activation choice, such as `tanh` and `sigmoid`.